Pour it out! Pour it on!

 I poured as fast as I could to eliminate the offensive odor.
 Not just a splash but an overflowing stream of spoiled milk pulsed from the container into the sink.

-More often, though, pouring brings to mind a picture of abundance.
+In most other situations, pouring brings to mind a picture of abundance.
 There’s more than enough.
 Don’t hold back.
 Take all you want.
 Pour it on!
 Personally, I like to pour syrup over pancakes and French toast.
 Never seems to be enough for my taste!

-We all know what it means to say, “It’s raining, it’s pouring!”
-God’s generous with His pouring.
+God is generous with His pouring.
 He reminds us how He makes clouds pour down their moisture.
 He makes abundant showers fall on mankind (Job 36:28).
 When Moses spoke to the rock in the wilderness, it poured out water, enough for everyone (well over a million people) plus their animals (Numbers 20:8).

 There are other things that pour out.
 Sorrows, groans, tears, hateful words.
 Sometimes we even ask God why He doesn’t do more pouring out of His anger and wrath… on other people of course!